 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.

-Getting Around the Veneto Region
+Getting Around in the Veneto Region

-The region’s bigger cities are all connected by Italy’s usually reliable train network, but for the more rural regions, like the Prosecco Hills or the Euganean Hills a car really comes in handy.
+The region’s bigger cities are all connected by Italy’s usually reliable train network, but for the more rural regions, like the Prosecco Hills or the Euganean Hills we found that a car really comes in handy.
 Have a look below to find the best available deals on rental cars in Verona (or anywhere else).

 Guided Tours of the Veneto Region